 Bad bacteria can be indicated by an orange or pink tinge/streak on the surface (or sometimes inside).
 Once your weakened starter has lost its natural ability to ward off intruders, it’s time to start over!

 It will be overrun with mould and undesirable microbes.

 You can try and fix a mouldy starter by retaining a small amount to be rebuilt as I did in my how to fix a mouldy starter post.
 But it takes a while to get it fully active again, so you’re probably best to declare your starter is “bad” and start again.

 How best to keep a starter

-The best way to prevent a starter going bad is to look after it as best as you can.
-Here’s a few tips aside from following my sourdough starter recipe to help to keep it active:
+The best way to prevent a starter from going bad is to look after it as best as you can.
+Here are a few tips aside from following my sourdough starter recipe to help to keep it active:

 - Keep a constant temperature around 25-34C.
 Temperature affects how certain bacteria strains multiply.
 Keeping the starters temperature as consistent as possible makes it more powerful.